Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Convex formulation of the data-driven performance estimation problem

-Note that through transformation~$(f, x^0) \mapsto(G, F)$, we lose the information on the dimension~$d$ of the underlying problem.
-Nevertheless, as long as~$d$ is large enough, the following lemma states that the finite-dimensional representation~$(G, F)$ is enough to express the behavior of the given algorithm on~$(f, x^0)$.
+By construction, the transformation~$(f, x^0) \mapsto (G, F)$ maps~$\fclassX$ into~$\fclass \cap \xclass$, since the tuples~$\{z^k\}_{k \in \mathcal{I}}$ are generated by~$f \in \fclass$ and the initial iterate satisfies~$x^0 \in \xclass(f)$.
+Note that through this transformation, we lose information about the dimension~$d$ of the underlying problem.
+Nevertheless, as long as~$d$ is large enough, \ie, $d \ge K+2$, the finite-dimensional representation~$(G, F)$ is enough to express the behavior of the given algorithm on~$(f, x^0) \in \fclassX$~\citep[Theorems~5 and~6]{taylorSmoothStronglyConvex2017}, which also underlies the strong duality argument crucial for the tightness of the worst-case analysis in the PEP framework.